Fattaneh-Pasand/k8s-nginx-prometheus/README.md

 RBAC: lets Prometheus query Kubernetes API to discover pods/services.

-ConfigMap: holds scrape jobs (what to scrape).
+Prometheus yaml file(ConfigMap): holds scrape jobs (what to scrape).

 👉 Result: You get both node health and nginx app health metrics in one place: Prometheus.